 Feeding can also damage plant vegetative tissues which can result in plant wilt and reduced vigour.

 May be confused with

 Brown marmorated stink bug can be confused with a number of other brown-coloured stink bugs that are present in Australia.
-There is a comprehensive identification guide available from the Australian Government Department of Agriculture.
+More information is available from the Australian Government Department of Agriculture, Water and the Environment.

 If in doubt, contact us on 13 25 23.